 Their inaugural efforts centered on crafting and passing RI H5125, the Reproductive Privacy Act (RPA).
 This legislation serves to codify the privacy rights guaranteed by the decision reached in the United States Supreme Court case of Roe v.
 Wade, 410 U.S. 113 (1973).
-Essentially, Rhode Island’s RPA established Roe V Wade as state law in order to protect against that law being overturned at the federal level - a fear that may become a reality as early as 2022.
+With the Reproductive Privacy Act enacted, the Roe legislation is protected in RI.

 The success of these activities was driven by the creative expertise of artists skilled in graphic design, performance, video, painting, public art, writing and photography.
 Over a two year period, The Womxn Project created highly visible and impactful artivist programs and interventions at the Rhode Island State House and across the state, including The Community Petition Quilt, performative readings, group actions with dynamic visuals, colorful letter writing campaigns, interactive photo petitions, music, singing and collaborative art making.
 The Womxn Project used the arts alongside direct political action to achieve concrete legislative victory.